 What about doing your hair yourself, BUT using professional products?
 I did that before in high school.
 It’s still diy hair, but not the stuff in the box.
 Or would you leave it to the professionals?
 Those products still have directions on them.

-you need to bleach to lighten your hair, and then apply the dye of the color you want (though if you want something like platinum blonde you’ll have to bleach several times and wait between bleaching sessions) and buy the stuff from Sally’sposted over 3 years ago
+you need to bleach to lighten your hair, and then apply the dye of the color you want (though if you want something like platinum blonde you’ll have to bleach several times and wait between bleaching sessions) and buy the stuff from Sally’sposted about 5 years ago